Vikramadityaa/m_creditech_assgn/README.md

 ---

 ## Further Enhancements
-1. Implement suggestion from feature selection method
+1. Feature Engineering - Implement the suggestion from the feature selection method
-2. Create separate models for enquiry and accounts as accounts data has no entry for test data.
+3. Model Architecture - Create separate models for enquiry and accounts as accounts data has no entry for test data.
 Building an ensemble might work better
-3. Enhance feature engineering with more ideas
+4. Feature Engineering - Create more features given HP tuning is not helping improve model performance